 The variable adjustment factor (multiplier) is made up of three ratios that spread the costs among employers that have had benefit charges in the three

-- The timely reported taxable payroll uses up to $8,000 for each employee prior to 2015 and up to $7,000 for each employee thereafter.
+- The timely reported taxable payroll uses up to $7,000 for each employee.

 The final adjustment factor spreads costs not included in the second factor to all employers whose rates are not at the initial or maximum rate.
 This